andrewmbenton/hellosorld/_posts/2015-05-13-you-dont-understand-insurance.md

 ### An Example: Defective Self-driving Cars

-Let's imagine a dystopian future where you and four friends all buy the same self-driving car for $10,000.
-But you know from the internet that exactly 20% of these cars are unrepairably defective and will stop working after two weeks.
+Let's imagine a bizarre future where you and four friends all buy the same self-driving car for $10,000.
+But you know from the internet that exactly 20% of these cars are irreparably defective and will stop working after two weeks.
 The car manufacturer won't issue refunds.
 (Yes, these cars are so good that people keep buying them despite this.
 Just go with it.)

 What price would you pay to insure your car with your four friends?